iradualbert/trend-archive/src/pages/md/about/index.md

 title: About Us
 notBlog: true
 ---
-## Hello There, Welcome to The Trend Archive
+## Hello There, Welcome to The Trend Archive!
 #### We are book lovers.
 #### We are movies reviewers.
 #### We are gamers.

-At The Trend Archive We review and recommend books, movies, and Games.
+##### At The Trend Archive We review and recommend books, movies, and Games.